 How much is The Mona Lisa Worth?

-The Mona Lisa (La Joconde in French) is arguably the most famous painting in the world.
-It receives 6 million annual visits from its climate-controlled room in The Louvre Museum (Musée du Louvre) in Paris, France.
+The Mona Lisa (La Joconde in French) is a portrait by Italian High Renaissance artist, Leonardo Da Vinci.
+It's arguably the most famous painting in the world and attracts 6 million annual visits.

-There is a saying though 'Everything has a price’ but does it?
-It was given an unofficial valuation though.
+There is a saying though that 'Everything has a price’ but does it?
+Well, there was an insurance valuation given in the '60s.

 Mona Lisa's Record Valuation

 The $100m price tag at the time was extraordinary though.
-Not only because they were able to reach a figure but it doesn’t even consider its greatest features!
+Not only because they were able to reach that figure but it doesn’t even consider its greatest features!

-Let’s take a closer look at Lisa Gherardini, we mean The Mona Lisa or 'La Joconde' if you want to get your French game on.
+Let’s take a closer look at Lisa Gherardini, I mean The Mona Lisa or 'La Joconde' if you want to get your French game on.

 A Brief History of The Mona Lisa